 The magnet school bus stop location is usually in the same location where resident district students catch the bus to be transported to the neighborhood-designated school. **Please refer to your resident district’s transportation guidelines for further explanation.

 If a family needs transportation to and/or from a daycare location the following rules apply:

 If a family has a joint custody arrangement in which the child resides at multiple addresses within one week or on an alternating schedule, NWSISD will follow state transportation guidelines.
 Parents will designate one morning address and one afternoon address, which will be used to set up the bus routes.
 These addresses may be the same or different; however, both addresses must be within the resident district and be consistent five days per week.

-If one parent does not live on the same established bus route, that parent may contact K-12 Trans to inquire about the location of the closest existing bus stop.
+If one parent does not live on the same established bus route, that parent may contact NWSISD to inquire about the location of the closest existing bus stop.
 Parents may bring their child to or pick their child up from that bus stop for transportation to and from school.

 If you have additional questions about NWSISD Transportation services please call 612-789-5128 or email us at firstname.lastname@example.org